AzucenaMV/flaskwebapp/README.md

     <div class = "home">
     <h1> Web App Using Flask </h1>
     <h4> Welcome! </h4>
-    <p> I created this portfolio website using Flask and Google Cloud Platform. <br>If you want
+    <p> I created this portfolio website using Flask, Docker containers and Google Cloud Platform. <br>If you want
-        to learn how to create it please see this repo in github or you can copy the Docker image.</p>
+        to learn how to create it please see this repo in <a href ='https://github.com/AzucenaMV/flaskwebapp'>github</a></p>
     </div>
     {% endblock %}
   </body>